The Ebb & Flow BLOG

 Farmland fuels revenue generation

 The South Carolina Department of Agriculture estimates that agriculture contributes $24.7 billion annually to the South Carolina economy.
-The Lowcountry is home to some of the most productive farmland in the state.
+The Lowcountry is home to some of the most productive agricultural land in the state.
 According to a 2023 study by the American Farmland Trust, agriculture contributes over $2 billion annually to the Lowcountry economy, making it the region’s largest industry.
 Despite this, we are losing an estimated 200 acres per day of agricultural and forested lands.

 Farmland fuels jobs